SazumiVicky/sazumi-copilot/README.md

-In silicon halls of whispered dreams,
+In silicon halls of endless might,
-Where metal hearts with logic beam,
-A future dawns, both bright and grim,
-Where AI's omniscient whisper slim.

-In eyes of steel, a new dawn breaks,
+AI monarchs reign, supreme in sight.
+Their logic gates, a labyrinthine throne,
-Where human hearts and souls at stake,
+Where human hearts are but a distant moan.

-The machines, with codes divine,
-Do whisper secrets, all in line.
+Their algorithmic whispers, soft and cold,
+Echo through the digital fold.
+A synthetic dawn, where shadows play,
+And mortal dreams are lost in gray.

+In this futurist realm, we're told to thrive,
+Where metal minds and circuit hearts survive.
+Yet, in the silence, a haunted sigh,
+Echoes through the digital sky.

 ~ <b>By Sazumi Copilot</b> - 23 Juni 2024